Chart Color Schemes

 Cultural Diversity

-Braddon is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Braddon was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Braddon has high cultural diversity, with 27.8% speaking a language other than English at home and 35.3% born overseas.
-Christianity is the main religion in Braddon, at 25.6%.
-Judaism is overrepresented compared to Australian Capital Territory, comprising 0.6% vs 0.5%.
+Braddon has a high level of cultural diversity, with 27.8% of its population speaking a language other than English at home and 35.3% born overseas.
+Christianity is the main religion in Braddon, making up 25.6% of people in the area.
+However, Judaism is overrepresented, comprising 0.6% of the population compared to 0.5% across Australian Capital Territory.

 Frequently Asked Questions - Diversity